PART IV. ADMINISTRATION

 The fee for filing of all applications and appeals listed in this chapter shall be as adopted by resolution of the City Council.
 For those applications which are not processed with a fixed fee, a Statement of Understanding is required to be submitted with the application indicating that the applicant is filing an initial deposit.
 If the final costs are more than the deposit, the applicant will be billed for the additional charges.
 If the final costs are less than the deposit, the unused portion of the deposit will be returned.
 No part of any fixed fee shall be returnable, even though the application may be withdrawn.

-Each application for design review approval shall be accompanied by the information required by Section 10-2.4.1204.
 Each application for a reasonable accommodation shall be accompanied by the information required by Section 10-2.4.1602.
 Each application for a community benefit agreement shall be accompanied by the information required by Section 10-2.4.1703.
-Any other application required by this article shall be accompanied by copies in a quantity as required by the Planning Commission or the Zoning Administrator, as the case may be, of site plans, diagrams or other drawings, photographs or other pictorial presentation as may be necessary.
+Any other application required by this article shall be in a form and manner on file with the Community Development Department, and accompanied by copies in a quantity as required by the Community Development Director of site plans, diagrams or other drawings, photographs or other pictorial presentation as may be necessary.
 Site plans shall be drawn to scale of an adequate size and shall indicate clearly and with full dimensions the following data where applicable:

 A. Exterior boundary lines of the property indicating easements, dimensions and lot size.